With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - Total: 150.2 million

-Manchester City are currently the most successful club in the world, especially after recent doubles or trebles in European football.
+Manchester City are currently the most successful club in the world, especially after recent doubles and trebles in European football.
 City's rise to global prominence has largely been attributed to their success on the pitch.
-That aside, the fact that the Citizens have attracted some of the best players and continue to do so has earned them great admiration from football lovers.

 Even more noteworthy is that, in addition to winning trophies and having great players, City's head coach, Pep Guardiola, is regarded as one of the most successful coaches in football history.

-With Pep Guardiola at the helm, City are on course to becoming one of the most-crowned clubs in European football.
+With Pep Guardiola at the helm, City are on course to become one of the most-crowned clubs in European football.
 So when it comes to the question of which football team has the most fans, Man City will always be part of the discussion.

 7) Chelsea